iamvbenz49/flames-calculator/README.md

 # Getting Started
 The Flames Calculator is a simple website that calculates the relationship compatibility between two people using the popular game "FLAMES" (Friendship, Love, Affection, Marriage, Enemy, Sister/Brother).
 The website is built using HTML, CSS, and JavaScript and can be easily hosted on GitHub Pages or any other web hosting service.
+You can access the Flames Calculator website at https://iamvbenz49.github.io/flames-calculator/.

 ## Features
 - Input for two names: Users can enter their names and their partner's name into the input fields provided on the website.